steveush/foodoc/README.md

 ## Changelog

 All releases prior to 1.0.0 are considered pre-release, i.e. I'm not finished changing stuff yet so anything can happen ;)

+### 0.0.8

+*   Updated the navbar dropdowns and the table of contents to handle long lists.
+If the list exceeds the viewport it now displays a scrollbar. (@mistic100)
+*   Fixed missing Google Analytics code in the `_layout.hbs`. (@mistic100)
+*   Added the `favicon` option allowing you to supply a path to an image or icon to use as the favicon for the documentation. (@mistic100)
+*   Added the `showAccessFilter` option which allows users to filter the symbols of a doclet in real-time by if they are inherited, public, protected or private.

 ### 0.0.7